karensuzue/Interactive-3D/README.md

 # Interactive-3D
-Interactive rotating 3D pyramid in WebGL.
+Interactive rotating 3D pyramid program.
+Created with JavaScript and WebGL.

 ## Running
 The program can be run through ```pyramid.html```.